-We’ve just returned from our 4th trip to New Zealand, it truly is the most breathtakingly beautiful country.
+We’ve just returned from our 5th trip to New Zealand, it truly is the most breathtakingly beautiful country.
 We’d love to share our Top Tips on how to plan a trip to New Zealand.

 Here’s our top tips on how to plan a trip to New Zealand.

 New Zealand just seems to have the whole package.
-There’s scenery that leaves you gasping in awe.
-The people, who are so amazingly honest, trustworthy and incredibly down to earth.
-Blue of skies, that reach forever onwards.
+There’s scenery that leaves you gasping in awe, people, who are so amazingly honest, trustworthy and incredibly down to earth and those blue of skies that reach forever onwards.

 One other slightly big bonus, unlike Australia, New Zealand is free from those killer wildlife.
-No having to make weird noises in the Bush, when out on those long hike.
+No having to make weird noises in the Bush, when out on those long hikes.
 That’s to let those snakes know you’re coming by the way!

 So, now we’ve cleared that up, let’s start at the beginning.
-If you’re thinking of a trip to the “Land of the Long White Cloud” then congratulations!
-You’re mind is pointing you in the right direction!
+If you’re thinking of a trip to the “Land of the Long White Cloud” then congratulations, you’re mind is pointing you in the right direction!
 If you take the plunge and make those dreams a reality, then you are in for a massive treat!

 But, where to start, what’s the best route?
 Should you have a stopover?
 Where should you fly to?
 How do you cope with such a long flying time?
 Where do you pick up a rental motorhome?
 Or, if you’re on longer trip, should you be thinking of buying a campervan?
 Possibly, even converting one, which is what we have done.

-Well there’s one thing for sure, if you’re British and you’re flying out of the UK.
-New Zealand is going to be the longest flight time, that you’re going to have to make.
+Well there’s one thing for sure, if you’re British and you’re flying out of the UK, New Zealand is going to be the longest flight time, that you’re going to have to make.

 I always say, if I could afford to go Business Class, then these long-haul flights would be an absolute pleasure.
-But, I’m not in that calibre.
-Until I am, as a Mother of a Son who’s currently half-way through his Airline Pilot training.
-I live in hope of some freebies one day!
+Unfortunately, I’m not in that calibre, as a Mother of a Son who’s currently half-way through his Airline Pilot training, I live in hope of some freebies one day!

 Going East or West, States side or Asia?
 Hmmm, until this last trip, I would have said that it probably doesn’t really matter.
-In all honesty, we (that’s hubby Nigel and I), did not enjoy our transit through the USA.
-More specifically, Houston, Texas, more of that later!
+In all honesty, we (that’s hubby Nigel and I), did not enjoy our transit through the USA, more specifically, Houston, Texas, more of that later!

 We’re flexible when it comes to departure airport.
 Our closest is Manchester, but there is less choice departing from here.
 By the way, there are no direct flights to NZ from the UK, incase you are wondering.